-These Neiman Markus peanut butter cookies are the kind of cookies you’re likely to find in your grandma’s cookie jar.
-Familiar to most us from childhood days, the fork print of old-fashioned biscuit baking.
-Whether you prefer a soft cookie texture or the crispness of a tea-dunking crispness, they’re seriously moreish.
+These Neiman Markus peanut butter cookies are the kind you’re likely to find in grandma’s cookie jar.
+With their fork printed tops, they’re homely, old fashioned baking.
+Whether you prefer a soft cookie texture or a tea-dunking crispness, they’re seriously moreish.

 The original recipe also calls for a shot of espresso which works a charm with chocolate.
 Besides being coffee fanatics, we’re addicted to peanut butter.
 After several batches of chocolate cookies, I thought we’d change things up and make a peanut butter version.
 We’re hooked.
 With just the right amount of nut butter and chocolate chips, they’re every bit as good as the original.
 We’ll definitely be filling our biscuit tin with these over the holidays.

 Neiman Marcus peanut butter cookies